openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/configure_devices.md

 The Inference Engine API provides the [ability to configure devices](https://docs.openvino.ai/2021.4/openvino_docs_IE_DG_InferenceEngine_QueryAPI.html) via configuration keys and [get device specific metrics](https://docs.openvino.ai/2021.4/openvino_docs_IE_DG_InferenceEngine_QueryAPI.html#getmetric).
 The values taken from `InferenceEngine::Core::GetConfig` are requested by the string name, while the return type is `InferenceEngine::Parameter`, making users lost on what the actual type stored in this parameter is.

-The OpenVINO Runtime API 2.0 solves these issues by introducing [properties](../supported_plugins/config_properties.md), which unify metrics and configuration key concepts.
+The OpenVINO Runtime API 2.0 solves these issues by introducing the [properties](../supported_plugins/config_properties.md), which unify metrics and configuration key concepts.
 Their main advantage is that they have the C++ type:

 ```
 static constexpr Property<std::string> full_name{"FULL_DEVICE_NAME"};